mikeStr8s/frozen-wastes/docs/world/characters/Yin Shen.md

     },
     {
       "name": "Wild Shape (Kitsune)",
       "description": "You shape-shift into a Fox.
 You stay in that form for 1 hours or until you use Wild Shape again, have the Incapacitated condition, or die.
-You can also leave the form early as a Bonus Action.\nRules While Shape-Shifted.
+You can also leave the form early as a Bonus Action.\n\nRules While Shape-Shifted.
 The following rules apply while you're shape-shifted:\n• You retain your personality, memories, and ability to speak.\n• When you assume a Wild Shape form, you gain 2 Temporary HP.\n• Your game statistics are replaced by the Beast's stat block, but you retain your creature type; HP; HP Dice; Int., Wis., and Cha. scores; class features; languages; and feats.\n• You retain your skill and saving throws and use your Proficiency Bonus for them, and gain any proficiencies of the creature.
-If the Beast's stat block has a higher skill or saving throw modifier, use the one in the stat block.\n• You can't cast spells, but shape-shifting doesn't break your Concentration.\n• Your ability to handle objects is handled by the form's limbs rather than your own.
-You can also choose whether your equipment falls in your space, merges into your new form, or is worn by it.
-Worn equipment functions as normal, but the DM decides whether it's practical for the new form to wear the equipment.
-Additionally, your equipment doesn't change size, and any equipment that the new form can't wear must fall to the ground or merge into the form.
-Any equipment that merges with the form has no effect while you're in that form."
+If the Beast's stat block has a higher skill or saving throw modifier, use the one in the stat block.\n• You can't cast spells, but shape-shifting doesn't break your Concentration."
     },
     {
       "name": "Celestial Third Eye",